-- 1. (1) A request for an investigation of a complaint that a member has contravened the Code of Conduct (the "complaint") shall be sent directly to the Integrity Commissioner by mail, E-mail, fax or courier with a copy to the City Clerk in the form attached to this Protocol as Schedule "A". - (2) All complaints shall be signed by an identifiable individual (which includes the authorized signing officer of an organization). - (3) A complaint shall set out reasonable and probable grounds for the allegation that the member has contravened the Code.
+- 1. (1) A request for an investigation of a complaint that a member has contravened the Code of Conduct (the "complaint") shall be sent directly to the Integrity Commissioner by mail, E-mail, fax or courier in the form attached to this Protocol as Schedule "A". - (2) All complaints shall be signed by an identifiable individual (which includes the authorized signing officer of an organization). - (3) A complaint shall set out reasonable and probable grounds for the allegation that the member has contravened the Code.